Field School 2019

 Forestry Transfer Option

-Forest Resources Technology Diploma and BA Major in Geography, Natural Resource Management
+Forest Resources Technology Diploma and BA Major in Geography, (Sustainable Resource Management Stream)

-Students undertaking the Geography degree in Natural Resource Management will be challenged to think critically from a variety of perspectives, analyze problems and seek resolutions to natural resource conflicts.
-Students with the dual credential of a Forestry Diploma and a BA - Geography, Natural Resource Management will be eligible to register as an Allied Science Forester in Training (ASFIT) and work towards becoming a Registered Professional Forester (RPF) with the Association of BC Forest Professionals (ABCFP).
+Students undertaking the Geography degree in Sustainable Resource Management will be challenged to think critically from a variety of perspectives, analyze problems and seek resolutions to natural resource conflicts.
+Students with the dual credential of a Forestry Diploma and a BA - Geography, (Sustainable Resource Management stream) will be eligible to register as an Allied Science Forester in Training (ASFIT) and work towards becoming a Registered Professional Forester (RPF) with the Association of BC Forest Professionals (ABCFP).

 Program Requirements